alexsafronov/alexsafronov/README.md

 Professional Summary:

-I am a seasoned Senior Statistical Programmer with extensive experience in SAS, R, Python, CDISC, and statistical methodologies.
+I am a Senior Statistical Programmer with extensive experience in SAS, R, Python, CDISC, and statistical methodologies.
 With a career spanning over two decades, my expertise is in transforming complex data into insightful, actionable intelligence, primarily in the pharmaceutical and healthcare sectors.

 Key Expertise: